lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M1_STREAM/STREAM.rst

 Example Results
 ===============

-Results from Branson are provided on the following systems:
+Results for STREAM are provided on the following systems:

 * Crossroads (see :ref:`GlobalSystemATS3`)